Fenchel-Young Estimators of Perturbed Utility Models: Abstract

 \section{Abstract}

-The Perturbed Utility Model framework offers a powerful generalization of discrete choice analysis, unifying models like Multinomial Logit and Sparsemax through convex optimization.
-However, standard Maximum Likelihood Estimation (MLE) faces severe theoretical and numerical challenges when applied to this broader class, particularly regarding non-convexity and instability in sparse regimes.
-To resolve these issues, this paper introduces a unified estimation framework based on the Fenchel-Young loss.
-By leveraging the intrinsic convex conjugate structure of PUMs, we demonstrate that the Fenchel-Young estimator guarantees global convexity and bounded gradients, providing a mathematically natural alternative to MLE.
+The Perturbed Utility Model (PUM) framework provides a generalization of discrete choice analysis, unifying models like Multinomial Logit (MNL) and Sparsemax through convex optimization.
+However, standard Maximum Likelihood Estimation (MLE) encounters theoretical and computational limitations when applied to this broader class, particularly regarding non-convexity and instability in sparse regimes.
+To address these issues, this paper introduces a unified estimation framework for PUMs based on the Fenchel-Young loss.
+By leveraging the intrinsic convex conjugate structure of the choice probabilities, we demonstrate that the Fenchel-Young estimator guarantees global convexity, providing a stable alternative to MLE that accommodates both dense and sparse choice kernels.
+Furthermore, we establish the framework's asymptotic consistency and normality under standard regularity conditions.

-Addressing the critical challenge of data scarcity, we further extend this framework via Wasserstein Distributionally Robust Optimization.
-We first derive an exact finite-dimensional reformulation of the infinite-dimensional primal problem, establishing its theoretical convexity.
-However, recognizing that the resulting worst-case constraints involve computationally intractable inner maximizations, we subsequently construct a tractable safe approximation by exploiting the global Lipschitz continuity of the Fenchel-Young loss.
-Through this tractable formulation, we uncover a rigorous geometric unification: two canonical regularization techniques—standard $\ell_2$-regularization and the margin-enforcing Hinge loss—emerge mathematically as specific limiting cases of our distributionally robust estimator.
-Extensive experiments on synthetic data and the Swissmetro benchmark validate that the proposed framework significantly outperforms traditional methods, recovering stable preferences even under severe data limitations.
+Leveraging the tractability of the Fenchel-Young estimator, we further develop a Parametric Basis Estimation (PBE) procedure that estimate utility parameters jointly with a tree-structured perturbation function within a pre-specified basis family.
+PBE employs a bi-level optimization architecture that parameterizes the unknown perturbation as a learnable convex combination of basis functions.
+For any fixed perturbation structure, the inner Fenchel--Young estimation problem is globally convex in the utility parameters, yielding a well-defined solution mapping that can be differentiated under regularity conditions.
+Empirical validation on the Swissmetro dataset demonstrates that the proposed framework improves predictive performance, as measured by the Brier score and Brier Skill Score, compared to the standard MNL baseline.